 Victor Previn was appointed a Director on 16 July 2001.
 Victor is a professional engineer and one of the original founders of the Company.
-His career spans more than 35 years in both the ophthalmic laser industry and the wider ophthalmic device sector.
-Mr Previn is also a Director of Havilah Resources Ltd (ASX:HAV) from October 2020.
-Mr Previn held the position of Managing Director from 2003 to 2005.
-In July of 2005, Mr Previn was elected Chairman of the Board of Directors.
+His career spans more than 40 years in both the ophthalmic laser industry and the wider ophthalmic device sector.
+Since October 2020 Mr Previn has also been a Director of Havilah Resources Ltd (ASX:HAV).
+Mr Previn was elected Chairman of the Board of Directors.
 He is also a member of the Audit & Risk Committee and the Remuneration & Nominations Committee.

-Mr Previn beneficially holds 9,871,587 shares as at 28th August, 2023.
+Mr Previn beneficially holds 11,105,535 shares as at 26th August, 2024.